CHRISCARLON/n3gb-rs/README.md

 ## API Reference

-For people used to similar hexagonal indexing systems (like H3), here is the mapping to n3gb-rs.
+For people used to similar hexagonal indexing systems (like H3), I have started a basic API reference below.

+Instead of trying to name things exactly the same, I'am trying to a ensure concept and functionality parity between other H3 libraries that exist.

+Work in progress, wont' be perfect

 ### Indexing functions